dgketchum/swap-stress/README.md

 # SWAP-Stress

-Code for the manuscript "Improving regional-scale soil hydraulic property estimates by transfer-learning machine learning models".
+Code for machine learning to infer soil hydraulic parameters at scale.

 ## Overview